-With the capability to rapidly pass documents globally, security concerns may arise.
-For example, how can a client know for certain that a critical document originated in your office?
-A digital signature is a secure means of stamping a document as authentic and originating only from you.
-Other people cannot modify a signed document without removing the digital signature or marking it as invalid.
+With the ability to rapidly transmit documents globally, security concerns arise.
+How can a client know for certain that a critical document originated in your office?
+A digital signature is a secure means of stamping a document as authentic and originating from you.
+Other people cannot modify a signed document without causing the digital signature to be removed or the document to be marked as invalid.